grego/bladesite/content/making-plugins.md

 It contains only the fields that were explicitly set, so no field can be assumed to be present or non-present.
 For Rust, Blades also provides a [library](https://docs.rs/blades) for automatic serialisation and deserialisation of pages.
+(Note that at present, the version on crates.io is a bit outdated.
+For transform plugins, it is recommended to explicitly specify the [git repository](https://github.com/grego/blades) of Blades in `Cargo.toml`.)

 ### Example
 An example plugin can be found in the [Blades repository](https://github.com/grego/blades)